Las Cruces, New Mexico: Climate

-Las Cruces has a desert climate (Köppen BWk).
+Las Cruces has a cool desert climate (Köppen BWk).
 Winters alternate between colder and windier weather following trough and frontal passages, and warmer, sunnier periods; light freezes occur 69 nights on average.
 Spring months can be windy, particularly in the afternoons, sometimes causing periods of blowing dust and short-lived dust storms.
-Summers begin with the hottest weather of the year, with some extended periods of over 100 °F temperatures not uncommon, while the latter half of the summer sees increased humidity and frequent afternoon thunderstorms, with slightly lower daytime temperatures.
-Autumns feature decreasing temperatures and decreasing precipitation.
+Summers begin with the hottest weather of the year, with some extended periods of over 100 °F temperatures not uncommon, while the latter half of the summer has increased humidity and frequent afternoon thunderstorms, with slightly lower daytime temperatures.
+Autumns feature decreasing temperatures and precipitation.

 Precipitation is very light from October to June, with only occasional winter storm systems bringing any precipitation to the Las Cruces area.
 Most winter moisture is in the form of rain, though some light snowfalls happen most winters, usually enough to accumulate and stay on the ground for a few hours.
 Summer precipitation is often from heavy thunderstorms, especially from the late summer monsoon weather pattern.

-Since records began in 1892, the lowest temperature recorded at New Mexico State University has been −10 °F on January 11, 1962 – though only ten nights have ever fallen to or below 0 °F – and the highest 110 °F on June 28, 1994.
-The lowest maximum on record is 16 °F on January 28, 1948, and the highest minimum 83 °F on July 5, 1920.
+Since records began in 1892, the lowest temperature recorded at New Mexico State University has been −10 °F on January 11, 1962 – though only 10 nights have ever fallen to or below 0 °F – and the highest 110 °F on June 28, 1994.
+The lowest maximum on record is 16 °F on January 28, 1948, and the highest minimum 83 °F on June 8, 2024.
 The wettest calendar year has been 1941 with 19.60 in, although 1905 with 17.09 in is the only other year to exceed 15 in.
 The only months to exceed 6 in have been September 1941 with 7.53 in and August 1935 with 7.41 in.
-The wettest single day has been August 30, 1935 with 6.49 in and the driest calendar year 1970 with 3.44 in.
+The wettest single day has been August 30, 1935, with 6.49 in and the driest calendar year 1970 with 3.44 in.

 Demographics

-Census 2020 data and 2019 estimates
+2020 census

-As of the 2020 census Las Cruces had a population of 111,385.
+As of the 2020 census, Las Cruces had a population of 111,385.